wessenstam/gts21/cicd/phase2/phase2.rst

 - The way of working using **vi** or **nano** is not very effective and ready for human error (:fa:`thumbs-up`)
 - Variables needed, have to be set outside of the image we build (:fa:`thumbs-down`)
-- The container build takes a long time and is a tedeous work including it's management (:fa:`thumbs-down`)
+- The container build takes a long time and is a tedious work including it's management (:fa:`thumbs-down`)
 - The start of the container takes a long time (:fa:`thumbs-down`)
 - The image is only available as long as the Docker VM exists (:fa:`thumbs-down`)

 The next modules in this workshop are going to address these :fa:`thumbs-down`....
-Let's go for it!
+Let's go for it:fa:`thumbs-up`!